Salesforce

 • Expense type: General expenses (G03)

-• Payment Order number: You can find this number in the Awin Platform by going to Reports > Payment > History, then clicking on a payment breakdown.
+• Payment Order number: You can find this in the Awin Platform by going to Reports > Payment > History, then clicking on a payment breakdown.
 The Payment Order number is displayed at the top of the breakdown.

 2. Apply the correct tax rates